 Knowing whether to use EBITDA or SDE is one of the first steps in the process.

-If you have questions about EBITDA or SDE, or determining your company’s value, feel free reach out to me at email@example.com.
+If you have questions about EBITDA or SDE, or determining your company’s value, feel free to reach out to us today.